|

 Midland Counties Imprint of Ian Allan Publishing and as such the

 look, feel and overall quality are assured.
+Despite the seeming layer of

 security that overlayed Soviet aviation developments, I was